cdorsman/oop-dnd/README.md

-# The very small P.O.O.P course
+# The very small P.O.O.P assignment

 This is a very small assignment to get acquainted a little bit with how Object Oriented Programming in Python works with usage of the DND API as resource.